 Unless otherwise specified, institutional scholarships are intended for undergraduate full-time day students only.
-These scholarships can be used for tuition, bobcat experience fee, and room & board charges.
+These scholarships can be used for tuition.
 St. Thomas University reserves the right to review and adjust original financial aid award packages, including university funded scholarships and/or grants should you receive additional funding from federal, state and private sources (e.g. FSEOG, FRAG, FSAG, Florida Bright Futures Program, etc.).
 All institutional aid is intended for full-time enrollment for Fall and Spring semesters only.
 Recipients of multiple institutional awards including tuition discounts are eligible to receive the highest individual award only.